How To Kick People off Your Netflix

 Account sharing is the reason many people are able to enjoy their favorite Netflix shows and movies, but it can be very frustrating when too many people are using your account and preventing you from watching.
 Sometimes, the only solution is to kick everyone off of your account.

-Most households will understand your move if they have been leeching off your account for a while.
-Some won’t and you will have to be prepared to defend your position.
 At the end of the day, it’s your account and you are paying, so it is up to you how you manage it.